simonprickett/simonprickett.github.io/_posts/2020-05-25-peugeot-single-speed.md

 The toughest part of disassembly was getting the old bottom bracket out.
 This did require me to buy specialist crank puller and bottom bracket tools.
 I got mine from REI and chose the popular Park Tool brand, as I already had their pedal wrench and it had worked well for me.
 The cranks came off again with some brute force and WD-40, and the loose bearing bottom bracket came out after a bit of a fight.
 I threw these out as they were old and the bottom braket probably wasn't going to survive being reinstalled somewhere else.

-I removed some comtemporary stickers from the frame and found that one was hiding a small dent in the top bar.
+I removed some contemporary stickers from the frame and found that one was hiding a small dent in the top bar.
 Not a big deal, and it definitely doesn't compromise frame strength.

 Having completely stripped the bike down to just the frame, headset and forks, I decided to re-attach the frame mounted gear shifters for show, and because taking them off left ugly attachments on the frame where they should mount.
 I am really pleased I chose to leave them on as I enjoy seeing them there :)